B3Pay/B3Wallet/README.md

 # Custom Wallet Creation Libraries

-Also there is three libraries to facilitate other developers in building their own wallets seamlessly.
+Also, there are three libraries to facilitate other developers in building their own wallets seamlessly.
 These libraries, located in the [lib directory](https://github.com/B3Pay/b3-wallet/tree/main/backend/lib), aim to streamline the wallet creation process and allow developers to customize a wallet that meets their unique needs.

 ## The Libraries: